w3c/wcag2ict/introduction.md

 While WCAG 2 was designed to be technology neutral, it assumes the presence of a “user agent” such as a browser, media player, or assistive technology that is used as a means to access web content.
 As a result, the application of WCAG 2 to documents and software in non-web contexts necessitates some interpretation in order to determine how the intent of each WCAG 2 success criterion could be met in these different contexts of use.
 Therefore, the bulk of the WCAG2ICT Task Force's work involved evaluating how each WCAG 2 success criterion would apply in the context of non-web ICT.

 The WCAG2ICT Task Force found that the majority of WCAG 2 success criteria can be applied to non-web documents and software with either no or minimal changes.
-Since many of the Level A and Level AA success criteria do not include any web-related terms, they apply directly as written and as described in the “Intent” sections from the [Understanding WCAG 2.2](https://www.w3.org/WAI/WCAG22/Understanding/) \[\[UNDERSTANDING-WCAG22\]\] resource.
+Since most of the success criteria do not include any web-related terms, they apply directly as written and as described in the “Intent” sections from the [Understanding WCAG 2.2](https://www.w3.org/WAI/WCAG22/Understanding/) \[\[UNDERSTANDING-WCAG22\]\] resource.
 Additional notes were provided, as needed, to increase understanding about applying WCAG success criteria to non-web documents and software.

+It is not recommended that WCAG 2 conformance be required as a general policy for non-web documents and software because it is not possible to satisfy all success criteria for some non-web content.

 #### Interpretation of Web Terminology in a Non-Web Context

 When certain web-specific terms or phrases like “web page(s)” were used in success criteria, those were replaced with non-web terms or phrases like “non-web document(s) and software”.
 Additional notes were also provided to explain the terminology replacements.

 A small number of success criteria are written to apply to “a set of web pages” or “multiple web pages” and depend upon all pages in the set to share some characteristic or behavior.
 Since the unit of conformance in WCAG 2 is a single web page, the task force agreed that the equivalent unit of conformance for non-web documents is a single document.
-It follows that an equivalent unit of evaluation for a “set of web pages” would be a “set of documents”.
-Since it isn't possible to unambiguously carve up non-web software into discrete pieces, a single “web page” was equated to a “software program” and a “set of web pages” was equated to a “set of software programs”.
-Both of these terms are defined in the Key Terms section of this document.
-See “[set of documents](#set-of-documents)” and “[set of software programs](#set-of-software-programs)” to determine when a group of documents or pieces of software are considered a set.
+It follows that an equivalent unit of evaluation for a “set of web pages” would be a “[set of documents](#set-of-documents)”.
+Since it isn't possible to unambiguously carve up non-web software into discrete pieces, a single “web page” was equated to a “software program” and a “set of web pages” was equated to a “[set of software programs](#set-of-software-programs)”.
+Both of these terms are defined in the [Key Terms](#key-terms) section of this document.
 <div class="note">Sets of non-web software that meet this definition appear to be extremely rare.</div>

 Not all success criteria have been fully adopted in all local regulations and legislation, and may not be applicable to all technologies.
 WCAG2ICT has been used in some regulations to determine whether or not to apply certain success criteria.
 For example, some local standards such as Section 508 in the U.S., and EN 301 549 in Europe, state that WCAG 2.0 Success Criteria 2.4.1 Bypass Blocks, 2.4.5 Multiple Ways, 3.2.3 Consistent Navigation, and 3.2.4 Consistent Identification do not apply to non-web documents and non-web software.
 In addition, EN 301 549 states that 2.4.2 Page Titled and 3.1.2 Language of Parts do not apply to non-web software.
 In contrast, the U.S. Department of Justice regulation, Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities (89 FR 31320, 24 April 2024), directs implementers to utilize the guidance in this document to determine the applicability of success criteria and how to apply the requirements to mobile applications.
 Since this document does not specifically say which criteria can or should apply, those implementing this document (WCAG2ICT) should consider the applicability of individual success criteria to non-web documents and software.

 The glossary terms in WCAG 2 were also reviewed and most of them applied to non-web documents and software, as written.
-Some applied with additional notes or edits (largely related to phrases like “web page(s)”), and a small number of terms were only used in Level AAA success criteria, which are not addressed by the WCAG2ICT Note at this time.
+Some applied with additional notes or edits (largely related to phrases like “web page(s)”), and a small number of terms are only used in Level AAA success criteria.
+Level AAA success criteria were not addressed by previous versions of the WCAG2ICT Note.

 ### Excluded from Scope